ugeorge/CoInSyDe/docs/manual.md

   * _template functionals_ are components that enable the manipulation and generation of specific system setups as target code.
 They _need to_ specify target code written in the [Ginger](https://ginger.tobiasdammers.nl/) templating language[^3], which is a markup language that grants access to information stored in a component's interfaces.
 They _might_ specify a set of interfaces themselves, but mainly for documentation purposes.
 They are specified as `template` YAML entries.
   * _patterns_ are "wrappers" around template functionals.
 They do not contain template code themselves, but rather _import_ it from an already-defined template component.
 However they _need to_ define a valid set of interfaces so that they can be referenced by other components or even reference themselves other components.
 They are specified as `pattern` YAML entries.

 But why do we need so many different components?
 Well, mainly for practical reasons, since internally they really are just _components_.
-Without getting too much into detail (see [Advanced Topics](#advanced-topics) for more), here is how a design flow might make use of CoInSyDe:
+Without getting too much into detail, here is a plausible scenario in which CoInSyDe is being used (see [Advanced Topics](#advanced-topics) for more):

 * a number of _platform experts_ would build "correct" libraries of types (for primitive or standard data types), parametrizable template components (for each supported pattern) and native components (usually for API library functions) specific to each target platform.
 * a _system design flow_ would provide a custom-tailored instantiation of a modeled application, using only supported patterns ("filled in" with the right parameters), custom types (complex or parametric structures with equivalents in the target language), and a set of native components (pre-compiler, extracted or provided by the design flow for each model kernel function).